Holl4444/SimonGame/README.md

 // Refactor state - not all needed

-// Fix race conditions on button spamming

 // Mobile responsitivity

+//Get T to test this fix!: race conditions on button spamming